 You can also view a short video about their service.

 Birmingham and Solihull Mental Health NHS Foundation Trust, Barnardo’s and Autism West Midlands work together to provide emotional wellbeing and mental health services for children and young people in Solihull.
-They provide multi-disciplinary assessment and treatment of children and young people with mental health or severe emotional and behavioural difficulties.
+They provide multi disciplinary assessment and treatment of children and young people with mental health or severe emotional and behavioural difficulties.

-Parent Carers that there was little information about how to get support for children, young people and young adults with Situational Mutism.
+This Situational Mutism (SM) Information Pack was co produced following feedback from Birmingham and Solihull Parent Carers that there was little information about how to get support for children, young people and young adults with Situational Mutism.

 This pack includes: